Skip to content

-Because stucco is a porous reservoir that absorbs water, the Weather-Resistive Barrier (WRB) behind it is your home's only true defense against rot.
-However, confusion surrounds the different "grades" and "layers" required by code.
-This guide demystifies 10-Minute vs. 60-Minute paper and explains why the "Two-Layer Rule" is non-negotiable in California.
+Because traditional cement stucco is a porous reservoir that naturally absorbs rainwater, the Weather-Resistive Barrier (WRB) installed behind it is your home's only true defense against catastrophic dry rot.
+However, significant confusion surrounds the different "grades" of paper and the specific "layers" required by modern building codes.
+This guide demystifies 10-Minute vs. 60-Minute paper and explains why the "Two-Layer Rule" is non-negotiable.

 1. The Two-Layer Code Requirement

-The most common inaccuracy found online is the idea that a single layer of paper is sufficient.
+The most dangerous inaccuracy found on DIY forums is the idea that a single layer of paper is sufficient behind stucco.

-According to the California Residential Code (CRC R703.7.3) and IBC, if you are applying stucco over wood-based sheathing (Plywood or OSB), you generally must install:
+According to the California Residential Code (CRC) and the International Building Code (IBC), if you are applying stucco over wood-based sheathing (Plywood or OSB), you generally must install two layers:

-- Layer 2: A "sacrificial" layer that separates the stucco from the first layer.
+• Layer 2 (The Bond Breaker): A "sacrificial" layer that separates the wet stucco from the first layer.

-Stucco bonds aggressively to paper.
-If you use only one layer, the stucco will fuse to it.
-When the stucco cracks (which it will) and water enters, it has a direct path to the wood.
-The second layer creates a bond breaker, allowing water to drain down between the two sheets and out the weep screed.
+Wet stucco cement bonds aggressively to paper.
+If you use only one layer, the stucco will fuse to it, wrinkling the paper and destroying its waterproofing integrity.
+When the stucco eventually cracks and rainwater enters, it has a direct path into the wood framing.
+The second layer creates a bond breaker, ensuring that water drains down safely between the two sheets and exits out the weep screed at the foundation.

 Free Assessment